AleksandreJavakhishvili/Rove/README.md

 ```

 Each friend joins your tailnet (you invite them via the Tailscale admin UI) and installs the mobile app on their phone.
 Their Tailscale identity is validated against `ALLOWED_USERS` on every request.

+## Live preview

+Swipe left from the chat in any session to see a WebView of the dev server running for that project — no configuration.
+The bridge scans listening TCP ports on your desktop and matches any process whose working directory sits inside the session's cwd.
+Vite, Next.js, Astro, webpack, Parcel, Bun and plain `node` servers are auto-labeled; multiple candidates (e.g. backend + frontend in a monorepo) appear in a picker.
+Rename any entry to whatever's meaningful ("Admin FE", "Storefront API", …) — labels persist per session.

+Caveats:

+- The dev server must bind to `0.0.0.0` (or `::`), not `127.0.0.1`.
+If it's localhost-only the pane shows a framework-specific hint instead of a broken WebView (`vite --host`, `next dev -H 0.0.0.0`, etc.).
+- The bridge sees what your user can see — don't run dev servers under `sudo`, they'll be invisible to `lsof`.
+Port 3000 etc. never needs root.
+- Requires `react-native-webview`, a native module — use a dev build (`npx expo run:ios` / `run:android`) or an EAS build.
+Expo Go can't load it.

 ## Adding a new agent